Conquest (1937 film): Production

 Boyer's fee was $125,000, with an equal amount to be paid for any French version, as well as an overtime provision.
 In the final event, Boyer earned $450,000 for his performance; reshoots on the film saw the budget rise.

 Reception

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, characterizing it simply as "one of the dullest films of the year".
 Greene's chief complaints came from the plot, writing, and "middlebrow" dialogue which inelegantly attempted to bridge "poetic and realistic drama".
 Greene also notes a number of scenes or moments of "unconscious comedy" which undermined the film and let to a feeling of "great fake emotions booming out - Love, Country, Ambition".
 On Rotten Tomatoes, the film has an aggregate score of 100% based on 5 critic reviews.

-The film grossed $730,000 in the United States and $1,411,000 abroad, bringing the total sum of $2,141,000.
-Although a hit it lost $1,397,000, due to such a high budget.
+Conquest grossed $730,000 in the United States and $1,411,000 in other markets, bringing the total sum of $2,141,000.
+Although a success with audiences, the film's high budget resulted in a loss of $1,397,000.